symbol/symbol-docs/source/guides/overview.rst

 With every guide, you have the code implementation ready to use.

-* |guides-repository|

-You will find the example snippets divided by programming language and topic.
+Inside |guides-repository| you will find the example snippets divided by programming language and topic.

 Cli
 ====